 Squat Training: High Bar vs. Low Bar

+The reason powerlifters and low bar squatters like to avoid dorsiflexion can be numerous.
+The number one reason for a powerlifter to minimize dorsiflexion of the ankle is due to the fact that the knee will track forward when dorsiflexion occurs, forcing the lifter into a much deeper position.
+Typically, powerlifters want to keep their range of motion much shorter during competition while still maintaining a legal hip depth.
+By thinking through the biomechanics, the length of the shin is fixed on any given athlete.
+The further this lever (the shin) is from upright, the lower the squat becomes.
 Low bar squatting involves a forward lean.
 This forward lean is the cause of the center of mass change that we discussed earlier.
-Picture an athlete with a few hundred pounds on their back, if the simply leaned forward, they would fall.
-Game over.
-What actually takes place is a counterbalance in which their hips come back further to compensate keeping the center of mass over their midfoot, where it will be in any proper squat or Olympic movement(except for split jerks for obvious reasons).
+Picture an athlete with a few hundred pounds on their back, if they simply leaned forward, they would fall.
+What actually takes place is a counterbalance in which their hips come back further to compensate, keeping the center of mass over their midfoot, where it will be in any proper squat or Olympic movement(except for split jerks for obvious reasons).
 When the hips come back, this stops the knees from coming as far forward and BAM, you can squat to legal meet depth without actually moving the weight as far.

 Lowering the bar on one’s back also shortens the distance between the bar and the hips.
-With levers, the greater the distance from the fulcrum, the more of a speed advantage and the less this distance are, the greater to force advantage is.
-So a low bar squat will generally have a greater weight outcome for this reason.
-This is all without consideration for the muscles used in the two movements.
+With levers, the greater the distance from the fulcrum, the more of a speed advantage and the less this distance becomes, the greater the force advantage.
+A low bar squat will generally have a greater weight outcome for this very reason.
+This is all without consideration of the muscles used in the two movements.

-In general, a high bar squat tends to be more anterior chain dominated, developing the quadriceps most noticeably, where a low bar squat will allow the hamstrings and glutes to play a greater role in the movement.
-The high bat squat tends to be more advantageous for hypertrophy training.
-The high bar squat as mentioned allows for a greater range of motion and tends to create more stimulus per load allowing for more muscle growth.
+In general, a high bar squat tends to be more anterior chain dominated (remember the quads on the one dude in the argument?), developing the quadriceps most noticeably, whereas a low bar squat will allow the hamstrings and glutes to play a greater role in the movement.
+The high bar squat tends to be more advantageous for hypertrophy training (and the size of the butt…).
+The high bar squat as mentioned allows for a greater range of motion and tends to create more stimulus per load allowing for more muscle growth because of the length of the eccentric portion of the lift.
 It also takes less of a toll on the shoulders and wrists making it less likely to inhibit other parts of training.
 These factors tend to make it favorable for non-powerlifting athletes as well as Olympic lifters due to the carryover to cleans and snatches.